IDENTITY DOMAINS CONCEPT LIST ABSTRACT CONCEPT LIST ABSTRACT CONCEPT LIST SERIALIZATION CONTENT MANAGEMENT

 Second Order Class

-Second Order Class is defined as the Meta-Class of all subclasses of First Order Class.
+Second Order Class is the Meta-Class of all subclasses of First Order Class.

 Each instance of Second Order Class is a class, each of whose instances is a First Order Class.